 The increasing competition requires companies to improve their services, understand customer demands, and find ways to separate themselves from their competitors.
 In an evolving industry with less well-defined sectors, companies need to approach these issues strategically.

-Integrated Logistics Management: Five Strategies for Success
+Five Strategies for Success

+1. The first strategy involves solution selling.
 Customers today are expecting more from logistics companies, and in order to meet this demand companies need to be more consultative when selling solutions.
 Personnel must be able to identify customer needs and then position their solutions accordingly in the global supply chain.
 An emphasis on cross-training and skills development for personnel would help companies gain a competitive edge in the industry.

+2. The second strategy revolves around building and sustaining more substantial partnerships with customers.
 Today’s customers demand more knowledgeable sales personnel who understand how their business operates across multiple levels.
 Logistics companies that understand the total supply chain, technologies, industry trends and competitive factors, organizational structures, as well as internal and external business drivers of their customers can build much stronger relationships and set themselves apart from the competition.
 Working with customers on an end-to-end basis rather than focusing on one product or standalone area will also help companies set themselves apart from their competitors in the eyes of customers.

+3. The third strategy creates an opportunity through the sharing of best practices.
 By sharing best practices companies can capitalize on local knowledge and experience, which are areas of significant importance in an increasingly globalized world.
 Through structured training programs, either in-class, online or both, departments within organizations can disseminate knowledge and best practice strategies to improve the overall performance of the company.

+4. The fourth strategy that can help companies capitalize on new market opportunities is competitive differentiation.
 As new trends emerge and the market evolves, traditional services are becoming increasingly more commoditized.
 This amplifies the importance of value-added services that companies can provide, as well as the importance of customer partnerships that can be developed.
 In an industry with notoriously low contract renewal rates, value-added services need to improve, customer relationships must be strengthened, and operational capabilities and technology must be developed further to ensure effective management.

+5. The fifth and final way companies can distinguish themselves from competitors and develop competitive advantages is by leveraging IT services.
 It is vital to educate and train employees to ensure they are knowledgeable of the basic technological offerings and service capabilities that often go unused or unrealized as it can provide a significant competitive edge.
 Employees that understand how IT services can be optimized within the industry and the international supply chain, and then communicate their potential to the customer can put your company ahead of the pack.